-The reason is simple: Opportunity.
 Swagbucks is what’s known as a “Get Paid To” or GPT site, offering users about a dozen ways to earn money, including taking surveys, offer walls, watching videos, and surfing the web.
-If you randomly click on stuff hoping for the best, your hourly rate will be atrocious.
-But take a little time to learn what works and what doesn’t, and you’ll do all right.
-Just all right.
+If you randomly click on stuff hoping for the best, your hourly rate won’t be great.
+Invest a little time learning what works and what doesn’t, and you’ll be on the way to earning a decent income.

-In this review, we’ll retell our own experiences on Swagbucks, which will include information on how much we earned during our many hours on the site, along with some useful tips on how to stack bonuses and find positive expectation opportunities.
+In this Swagbucks review, we’ll retell our own experiences on Swagbucks, which will include information on how much we earned during our many hours on the site, along with some useful tips on how to stack bonuses and find great money making opportunities.

 - Variety of legit ways to earn